jakevdp/PracticalLombScargle/README.md

 # PracticalLombScargle

-This repository contains the source for my paper, Understanding the Lomb-Scargle Periodogram (preprint available at https://arxiv.org/abs/1703.09824)
+This repository contains the source for my paper, Understanding the Lomb-Scargle Periodogram.
+Abstract:

 > The Lomb-Scargle periodogram is a well-known algorithm for detecting and characterizing periodic signals in unevenly-sampled data.
 This paper presents a conceptual introduction to the Lomb-Scargle periodogram and important practical considerations for its use.
 Rather than a rigorous mathematical treatment, the goal of this paper is to build intuition about what assumptions are implicit in the use of the Lomb-Scargle periodogram and related estimators of periodicity, so as to motivate important practical considerations required in its proper application and interpretation.

+The preprint available at https://arxiv.org/abs/1703.09824

 ## Code